niel-dass/digital-evidence-vault/README.md

 # digital-evidence-vault
-Application that allows one to secure digital evidence to an ethereum blockchain.
+This application allows one to secure digital evidence to a local ethereum blockchain.

+To use, you need to have Node JS installed.
+Then use npm install -g truffle to install the Truffle Framework.
+Run "truffle compile" on command prompt, which will generate a build folder Run "truffle develop" on cmd, which will establish a local ethereum blockchain designed for development Find the contract address to update devaultAddress in bundle.js Open index.html in a browser to start using the application